 Two Sonoma-born chefs opened Noble Folk with a mission to highlight their home county’s bounty.
 What better way than through pie and ice cream?
 The crust is crafted from old world grains then filled with seasonal ingredients like stone fruit in the winter and blood orange come spring.

 Frank Fat’s: Banana Cream Pie

 Here’s a curve ball: One of our capital city’s most famous pies can be found on the dessert menu of a Chinese restaurant.
-The Banana Cream at Frank Fat’s has been a crowd-pleaser for nearly 80 years.
-Check out the California Dream Eater trying a bite!
+The banana cream at Frank Fat’s has been a crowd-pleaser for nearly 80 years.
+Check out the California Dream Eater trying a bite above!

 PieTisserie: Blackbottom Walnut Pie

 PieTisserie got its start when owner, Jaynelle St. Jean, began giving away free slices for Valentine’s Day right out of an open window in her mother’s home.
 How sweet is that?
 One of her top confections is this riff on the classic nut pie with a hidden layer of chocolate.

 What’s an olallieberry?
 It’s a cross between a youngberry and a loganberry.
 What’s a loganberry?
 Shh—no more questions.
 Let the pie do the talking at this family-owned eatery, dating back to 1897.

 Casa de Fruta: Fruit of the Forest Pie

 Satisfy your pie-craving whenever it strikes.
 Casa de Fruta’s 24-hour restaurant serves its sweet-tart Fruit of the Forrest Pie (strawberry, apple, rhubarb, blackberry, and raspberry) both as a whole pie to-go and as a warmed up slice to be enjoyed in-house, topped with a scoop of homemade ice cream of course.